Monday, August 28, 2023

 In conclusion:

-I am mesmerized and baffled by the conflux of related but disparate elements in this card.
-The threads in this card are too many and too intricate to discuss in this context.
+I am mesmerized and baffled by the blending of related but disparate elements in this card.
+The threads in this card are too many and too intricate to discuss in a single blog post.

 Each time the card appears in a reading, a different theme may come to the fore.
 Many of the following themes can be derived from this rich imagery:

-• the relationship between earth and heaven, between the mundane and the divine, and between mother and child
+- relationship between earth and heaven, the mundane and the divine, a mother and child

-Today, the card has spoken to me of a connection to the celestial realm while doing our daily tasks in this world, and the privilege women can exercise of birthing and nursing children.
-I recall my disappointment when I realised I’d never have children—and I rejoice now in my creative writing endeavors.
+Today, the card has spoken to me of a connection to the celestial realm while doing my daily tasks in this world, and the privilege women can exercise of birthing and nursing children.
+I recall my disappointment when I realized I’d never have children, but I rejoice now in my writing endeavors.
 The card reminds me of the fragility of life and relationships and encourages me to treasure them.

 Tuesday, August 8, 2023